ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 ## Introduction

-This is the second half of a two-part series on how we use Webpack here at Clio.
-Last time, I talked briefly about the problems we faced running Webpack on our CI provider before transitioning over to discussing our upgrade path to Webpack v4.
-The narrative then ended on a bit of a cliff-hanger as I noted that the upgrade did not immediately solve our problems, so I would like to amend that in this article.
-Welcome to Wrangling with Webpack 2 - :zap: Electric Boogaloo :zap:.
+This is the second of a two-part series on how we use Webpack here at Clio.
+Last time, I talked briefly about the problems we faced running Webpack on our CI provider before transitioning into a exposition on our upgrade path to Webpack v4.
+The narrative then ended before I had a chance to explain how we actually dealt with our memory issues.
+In this sequel, I will dive into this memory issue in detail.
+Welcome to part two, :zap: Electric Boogaloo :zap:.

+### Disclaimer

+This is a rather long article, so, before continuing any further, I would like to mention a couple things.
+First, this article **does not** contain a perfect solution to resolving all Webpack-related memory issues.
+In fact, we ourselves are still in the process of looking for additional optimizations to our Webpack project, which, I'm sure others will agree, is a tricky business.

+Looking back on the solutions we developed, I realized just how project-specific they were.
+Thus, I was convinced that the most valuable part of our investigation was not the ultimate outcomes, but rather the process itself.
+As such, what follows in this article is a collection of diagnostic tools and methods for profiling Webpack's resource consumption during compilation.

+Because the journey is more important than the destination (Or so I've been told), this article details all of the different methods we've tried, regardless of whether or not they "worked."
+I am hoping that these ideas will prove useful to anyone who has experienced similar issues as us, or is simply interested in diving deeper into their Webpack project.
+You may find that none of these will be of any use to you, in that case, I apologize.
+But how would you know that without reading on?

+Okay, I'm done with this disclaimer.
+On with the show.

 ## Can You Repeat the Problem?